stevebrownlee/labs/collections/_packages/workshops.md

   background_image: "/assets/images/gen/packages/workshop-large.png"
   fullscreen_mobile: false
   fullscreen_desktop: false
-  height: 450px
+  height: 400px

 grid:
   collection: "workshops"
   sort_by: "weight" # "date", "weight"
   columns: 3
 ---

 # Targeted and Low Risk

 Workshops from Stepping Stone Labs focus on one or two specific concepts, tools, or processes.
-They typically last a handful of weeks.
-Learners gain confidence that their skillsets have been strengthened and can be immediately applied on the job.
+They typically last a few weeks.
+Learners gain confidence that their competencies have been strengthened and can be immediately applied on the job.